chaoss/augur/README.md

 ------------

 - Python 3.4.x
+- MySQL 5.x or later version (can be on a separate machine)
+- GHTorrent in database (can be installed with `ghdata install --historical` on Linux/OS X machines)

 Optional:
-- MySQL 5.x or later version (can be on a separate machine)
+- Running version of GHTorrent (can be installed with `ghtorrent install`)
+  - Requires Ruby and Git

 Python libraries:
 - All Python dependencies are handled automatically by `pip`.